 Heroku is a cloud-based platform-as-a-service (PaaS) utilized by customers to deploy and control their applications efficiently.

-What came after the acquisition: Heroku is still a component of Salesforce, which is a project aimed at revamping Salesforce's development platforms.
-The initiative involves unifying these platforms under a single brand and creating connections between them.
+What came after the acquisition: Heroku is still a component of Salesforce, a project aimed at revamping Salesforce's development platforms.
+The initiative involves unifying these platforms under a single brand and creating connections.

 The future for Salesforce and its acquisition strategy appears to be promising.
 As the company continues to expand its offerings through strategic acquisitions, it is poised to meet its growing market and customer demands.